vladshender/ReadSphere-API/README.md

-# BookStore API 📚
+# ReadSphere API 📚
-Welcome to the Online Bookstore API, a RESTful API designed for managing an online bookstore.
+Welcome to the ReadSphere API, a RESTful API designed for managing an online bookstore.
 It allows users to manage a catalog of books, shopping carts, and orders, and supports user registration and authentication via JWT.
 The API also includes role-based access control, enabling different levels of access for users and administrators.
 ## Technologies
 - **Java 17**: Core programming language for backend development.
 - **Spring Boot**: Framework for building microservices with minimal configuration.